December 2009 (Part 3)

 Repressed negative emotions affect a person insideiously.
 If hatred and anger are repressed in him, he would feel angry and hateful for no apparent reasons.
 There is, of course, a good reason which he may not realize.
 It is because these negative emoitons, though created by past events, are still locked in his body and are still affecting him.

 The negative emotions may also cause physical illness.
 If the emotions chocked meridians (called "nerves" in Western terms) connected to the liver, for example, the functions of the liver would be affected.
-In Chinese medical philosophy, the liver controls the defence and immune systems.
-Hence, this will weaken the person's defence and immune sytems.
+In Chinese medical philosophy, the liver controls and defends the immune systems.
+Hence, this will weaken the person's defence of his immune sytems.

 Your chi flow is flushing out the negative emotions in you.
 While they are on their way out, you may experience the negative emotions.
 But when they have been frushed out, you will certainly be healthier and happier.

 You need not do anything specific to deal with your emotional cleansing.
 Carry on with your practice, but at the end of each session, forgive your father for any wrongs, real or imagined, you think he may have done, and send him some blessings.